 Search your NS&I numbers in our premium bond prize checker table

-Two lucky premium bond holders have each won £1m in December's National Savings & Investments (NS&I) prize draw.
+Two lucky premium bond holders have each won £1m in January's National Savings & Investments (NS&I) prize draw.

-The jackpot winners are from Norwich and Cornwall, while 77 other winners were picked for the next-best prize of £100,000.
+The jackpot winners are from Suffolk and Berkshire, and 77 other winners were picked for the next-best prize of £100,000.

 If you didn't become a millionaire this month, you may still have struck it lucky with a smaller prize.
 You can check if your numbers came up by using our table.